Skip to content

 Sending code to the server

-In a .rel file or a .md file, you can select some text and invoke RelationalAI: Query from the command palette to send the text as a query.
+In a .rel file or a .md file, you can select some text and invoke RelationalAI: Query from the Command Palette to send the text as a query.
 Alternatively, you can send a query with the shift+enter keyboard shortcut.
-If you want to send the whole file, do Ctrl+A to select all of the text before doing shift+enter.
+If you want to send the whole file, do Ctrl+A (Cmd-A on Mac) to select all of the text before doing shift+enter.

-To execute code in update or install mode, use the command palette to run RelationalAI: Update or RelationalAI: Install, respectively.
-If you install a model, the model name is determined by the file path of the open editor relative to the project root (the folder you have open in VS Code).
+To execute code as a write query or to load a model, use the Command Palette to run RelationalAI: Run Selection As Write Query or RelationalAI: Load Selection As Model, respectively.
+If you load a model, the model name is determined by the file path of the open editor relative to the project root (the folder you have open in VS Code).
 For example, if you've opened ~/my-project/ and the file name is ~/my-project/model/profit.rel, then the model name will be model/profit.rel.

 This code execution feature includes several conveniences:

 1. You can place your cursor in a block of text and do shift+enter to automatically select the whole block.
-For this purpose, a block is delineated by blank lines.
+For this purpose, a block is delineated by Rel comments that start at the beginning of a line (read or write query files) or a Rel module declaration or definition (for model files).

 ```

-Such a block will be run in install mode with the given id value used to identify the cell.
-The id can be omitted if the block is not an install block, and the type can be omitted if you want the cell to run as a query cell.
+Such a block will be loaded as a model the given id value used as the model name.
+The ID can be omitted if the block is not a model, and the type can be omitted if you want the code to be executed as a read query.

 Furthermore, you don't have to select the entire block to send it.
-You can put your cursor inside the code block and do shift+enter to run it.
+You can put your cursor anywhere inside the code block and do shift+enter, and the block contents will be selected for you.

 Outline view